 On June 19, 2020, the Museum issued a public apology stating that the practice was wrong and contrary to what we stand for.

 In June 2020, former and current Museum employees publicly shared their experiences with discrimination in our workplace.
 The Museum engaged Laurelle Harris to review the extent to which systemic racism and oppression is affecting the organization and its staff, to make immediate findings on an interim basis, and to generate recommendations for remediation and further inquiry.
 The review was conducted from an anti‐racist, anti‐colonial, intersectional feminist, trauma‐informed perspective.

 Harris is a mediator, arbitrator and lawyer with specific expertise in Women’s Studies and Black Studies.
 An experienced litigator, she founded Harris Law Solutions to pursue other professional interests including mediation, arbitration, and consulting on issues of equity and inclusion.

 Harris is supported by a multi‐disciplinary team with diverse areas of expertise, including Barbara Bruce, an Indigenous consultant and Elder who is president of All My Relations Inc. Bruce is a citizen of the Métis Nation — Michif Otipemisiwak and Two‐Spirit.
 Her belief in Indigenous traditional teachings is reflected in all the work she takes on.

-On July 31, 2020, Laurelle Harris completed an external review to determine the extent to which systemic racism and oppression is affecting the Museum and its staff.
-Her final report contains 44 recommendations for change.
-Harris is currently engaged in Phase Two of the review process.
+On July 31, 2020, Laurelle Harris completed an initial review to determine the extent to which systemic racism and oppression is affecting the Museum and its staff.

 Established by the Museums Act, we work to enhance understanding of human rights through reflection and dialogue.